 Textile Design is a two-year studio-based Diploma program that can be completed in four semesters of study.
 The studio is committed to building community and growing the Canadian sustainable textiles economy through teaching a wide range of traditional and non-traditional techniques united with modern technology such as computer-assisted design.
 After learning both Weaving and Machine Knitting in the first semester, students pick a major between the two and will be provided a solid theoretical and practical foundation in these areas.
 Students are supported in finding their own voice and interests within these majors that can be applied to an occupation or individual artistic practice ranging from production goods to one of a kind.
 We have a strong entrepreneurial focus, but the skills learned also equip grads to find a job in this specialized field.
-Knowledge is enhanced with the introduction of courses on a variety of supporting techniques including dye methods, spinning, felting, and more.
+Knowledge is enhanced with the introduction of courses on a variety of supporting techniques including dye methods, spinning, felting, screen printing and more.
 We encourage sustainable practices such as the use of natural materials, and a focus on a human scale livelihood.
 We focus on communicating the importance of material knowledge, design and colour theory, creativity, and work ethic.
 An in depth understanding of their major, and strong foundation in auxiliary courses prepares grads to find and develop their own niche in the growing textiles community.
+We deeply value community over competition and making the world a softer place.